 What happens next is that we respond to the customer, hoping to get their business back by fixing what was wrong.
 Then, we analyze how it happened.
-We debrief, brainstorm and come up with a solution to minimize, if not completely eliminate this problem in the future.
+We debrief, brainstorm and devise a solution to minimize if not completely eliminate this problem in the future.
 This failure becomes a great learning experience.
-In short, we learned from our mistake.
+In short, we learned from our mistakes.

-Learn from our happy customers, especially if they are willing to tell us their story.
+Learn from our happy customers, especially if they tell us their stories.
 Interview them to find out the details.
 Go back with a team and analyze why things worked.
 Is this the norm?
 What’s in place that always works?
 Can it be improved upon?
 Can it be repeated?
-Why did this interaction stand out to this customer, while others didn’t?
+Why did this interaction stand out to this customer while others didn’t?
 Do other customers have similar ecstatically happy experiences?

-There is a lot we can learn from our customers’ accolades.
+There is a lot we can learn from our mistakes and success.
 Don’t just revel in success.
 Learn from it!

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.